return42/sphkerneldoc/doc/books/uio-howto/custom_kernel_module.rst

 ``"uio_pdrv_genirq"`` to use this driver.

-The generic interrupt handler of ``uio_pdrv_genirq`` will simply disable the interrupt line using ``disable_irq_nosync()``.
+The generic interrupt handler of ``uio_pdrv_genirq`` will simply disable the interrupt line using :c:func:`disable_irq_nosync()`.
 After doing its work, userspace can reenable the interrupt by writing 0x00000001 to the UIO device file.
-The driver already implements an ``irq_control()`` to make this possible, you must not implement your own.
+The driver already implements an :c:func:`irq_control()` to make this possible, you must not implement your own.

 Using ``uio_pdrv_genirq`` not only saves a few lines of interrupt handler code.
 You also do not need to know anything about the chip's